rkt/rkt/Documentation/hacking.md

 ### Building systemd in stage1 from source

-By default, rkt gets systemd from a CoreOS image to generate stage1.
+By default, rkt gets systemd from a CoreOS Container Linux image to generate stage1.
 It's also possible to build systemd from source.
 To do this, use the following `configure` parameters after running `./autogen.sh`: